AlexandraAncaGabor/go-green-resources-testing-project/README.md

 ## 🧰 Tools Used

-- 📊 **Excel** – for test case documentation
+- 📊 **Excel** – for test case documentation;
 - 🐙 **GitHub** – for version control and repository management

+## 🧠 Testing Approach

+The testing approach started with a thorough exploration of the website, which guided the creation of detailed test cases.
+The goal was to ensure comprehensive coverage of all site functionalities.

 ## Test cases

-The testing approach began with an in-depth exploration of the website, informing the subsequent creation of test cases.
-The objective was to achieve comprehensive coverage of the website's functionality.
-Here is the detailed list of all the test cases developed based on this exploratory phase.

 Detailed test cases are documented in [test-cases.md](test-cases.md)